develop-me/bootcamp--week-01-02--html-and-css/README.md

 The first part is mainly based on theory lessons, learning HTML & CSS.
 Syntax, elements, style & layout, with supported exercises.

+>If exercises are not held in directories, they are on codepen (this is a much easier set up for students in the early days).
+Codepen account is @devmeexamples

 The second part is writing the templates for a multipage site.
 Theory includes how to approach a project, design handover, CSS methodology to structure your HTML & CSS well; we support the theory of component design and reuseable CSS

 There are three categories taught in this course: HTML, CSS & Web Theory.
-The latter is for notes & lessons on accessiblity, preformance, testing, project planning & design theory.
+The latter is for notes & lessons on accessibility, performance, testing, project planning & design theory.

 ### Folder structure